 I decided to start this next chapter of the odyssey with a “mobile” version of a 3-way sound system – with 3 separate sections for low, mid and high frequencies – which could also be used at home / in the studio, and eventually mounted to a cargo bike for the odd open air session here and there.
-The system is fully powered by a 12 volt “leisure battery” (Varta LA95).
-We’re still working on optimizing the sound and power efficiency, so we’re not quite sure yet how much juice / longevity we’ll be able to get out of it!
+The system is fully powered by a 12 volt “leisure battery” (Varta LA95), and after the first test sessions in the area, it seems to last for at least 8 hours at a decent volume!

 Did you use plans for the design?

 I began by scouring the internet for different plans (“Speakerplans Forum” and “12v Sound Systems” Facebook group have both been great resources!), and eventually settled on the Cubo15 design – a 62cm cube powered by a 15″ driver – which would amplify the lower frequencies between 40-100 hertz.
 After asking a lot of colleagues about other recommended designs for the mid / top sections (and receiving various responses from everyone I asked!), I decided to just start on the Cubo, and then build the other sections according to my own vision of how I wanted the sound to look!
 I could have spent months researching different aspects of sound design, frequency response and whatnot, but as a practical learner, I decided to just begin the project.
 After all, sound systems are a constant learning curve, and there will be plenty of time to learn about the various aspects and make any necessary adjustments to the design!